What is a Link Farm & How to Avoid Them?

 While one or two low quality links might not immediately trigger a penalty, it’s best to avoid them entirely.

-The best alternative is white-hat link building, which focuses on earning high-quality links from reputable websites through valuable content creation, genuine outreach, and building relationships within your industry.
+The best alternative is white-hat link building, which focuses on earning high quality links through valuable content, outreach, content marketing, and relationships with website owners.

 Farzad Rashidi